 The present castle at Berkeley was begun in 1153 as a shell keep.
 This fairly unusual design saw the stone keep surround a central mound rather than sit atop it in the normal style.

-The castle was property of the crown until the death of Edward VI, when the entail was broken.
+The castle was the property of the crown until the death of Edward VI when the entail was broken.
 Elizabeth I was much annoyed by this provision.
 She tried unsuccessfully to give Berkeley to her favourite, the Earl of Leicester, but it was not hers to give.

 The castle was besieged by Cromwell's army during the English Civil War and suffered a great deal of damage.
 The outer walls were flattened, the Gate House destroyed, and the drawbridge demolished.
 The castle surrendered after three days of bombardment, so further damage was avoided.